tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/alias/1-read.md

   }
 ---

-Gets all customer IDs aliased to the Optimizely datasource customer ID.
+Get all customer IDs aliased to the Optimizely User ID.

 The `data` section of response is a map of datasource IDs to their corresponding Customer IDs, each aliased to the canonical Optimizely User ID.